-We’re approaching big crowds at Disneyland and today we’re talking about how to deal with maximum crowd levels at The Disneyland Resort when it’s super packed.
+We’re approaching big Disneyland crowds season and today we’re talking about how to deal with maximum crowd levels at Disneyland Resort when it’s super packed.

 Disney doesn’t release official crowd and capacity numbers but various sources put the cap at around 80,000 for Disneyland Park alone.
-Let’s put that into perspective for a minute.
-During an October visit with fall break crowds in full force, my sister waited in the FASTPASS line for Buzz Lightyear’s Astro Blasters for 35 minutes.
+And that was prior to the addition of Star Wars: Galaxy’s Edge.

 Over spring break in March and April expect large crowds during the week and on weekends.
 Summer is crowded but the crowds don’t all come at once (except maybe during the D23 Expo).
 And the two weeks during the holiday season that every school has its break is bound to push Disneyland into capacity-crowd range.

-1. Download the official Disneyland Resort app for free wait time and other awesome insights for your trip.
-Then check out some of our ready-to-go itineraries or book a VIP Custom Park Plan for major time-saving tricks.
+1. Download the official Disneyland Resort app for free wait times and other awesome insights for your trip.
+It’ll also help you save time with mobile food orders (probably my favorite app tip!)
+Then print out one of our Disneyland Plans to take with you for major time-saving tricks.

 Slow down the pace, pick a spot to people watch or unwind while the rest of your group goes on a ride or two.
 Allow yourself that option.